-The earliest opportunity to apply to the One-Year MAcc Program begins in January of the undergraduate junior year.
+The opportunity to apply to the One-Year MAcc Program begins in January of the undergraduate junior year.
 Offers of admission are conditional on satisfactory completion of remaining undergraduate course work (including course work equivalent to a specified sequence of Penn State undergraduate accounting courses) and obtaining a bachelor's degree before entering the One-Year MAcc Program.

 Preparing for the One-Year Program